 Every year coffee hobbyists are exposed to many new brewing or home roasting gadgets.
 Not only is innovation occurring at the gadget level, but it is also occurring with the disposable coffee cup.
 Up until a few weeks ago, I didn’t think there was any way to improve upon the standard coffee house disposable cup.
 Let me share with you what I discovered.

-The first problem with coffee cup lid is there is no way to tell how hot a drink is without putting it up to your lips and tasting.
+The first problem with the coffee cup lid is there is no way to tell how hot a drink is without putting it up to your lips and tasting it.
 We’ve all done that quick kiss sip.
 Pull up just the minimal number of coffee droplets to detect if the drink is safe enough not to burn the mouth.
 It would be so much easier if we could just read the temperature, but who wants to carry a thermometer with them at cafes?

 Smart Lid Systems from Sydney, Australia has come up with a solution.
-The lids change color based upon the temperature of the beverage.
+The lids change color based on the temperature of the beverage.
 If the coffee is too hot to drink, the lid is a bright red.
-And if the coffee is a safe temperature, the lid turns brown – the color of coffee.
+And if the coffee is at a safe temperature, the lid turns brown – the color of coffee.